serodriguez68/designing-ml-systems-summary/06-model-development-and-offline-evaluation.md

 - If you want to build a fraud detection system, you should know this is a classic anomaly detection problem and that common models used for this category of problems are KNNs, isolation forest, clustering and neural networks.
 - If you are tasked with an NLP text classification problem your options typically are naive-Bayes, logistic regressions, recurrent neural networks and transformer-based models such as BERT or GPT.

+#### Tip 2: Be aware of your team's "maturity phase" for the problem type you are facing

+There are 4 phases of ML adoption for a given problem.
+The solution for one phase can be used as the baseline to evaluate the solution for the next phase:

+- **Phase 1: Pre-ML** : This is your first time solving this type of problem.
+Your first stab at the problem can be a simple heuristic like recommending "most popular" or ordering by chronological order.
+You may even find that a non-ML solution is all you need.
+- **Phase 2: Simplest ML models:** This will be your first ML model for this problem.
+See [Tip 6: Start with the simplest model](#Tip%206:%20Start%20with%20the%20simplest%20model).
+- **Phase 3: Optimizing simple models:** Make your simple model better by optimising objective functions, hyper-paramenters search, feature engineering adding more data, creating ensembles, etc.
+- **Phase 4: Complex models:** Move to complex models once you have reached the limits of your simple models.
+In this phase you also want to figure out how your model decays (e.g. how often retraining is needed) so that you build retraining pipelines.

-#### Tip 2: Consider model properties beyond training metrics
+#### Tip 3: Consider model properties beyond training metrics
 Direct training-related performance metrics like accuracy, F1, log loss are typically used for model selection.
 However, these should not be only metrics to consider.

 You should also care about other properties like amount of data needed, computational needs of the model, time to train, inference latency and model interpretability.

 The set of metrics you select to make your decision varies depending on your problem.
 For example, some in some use cases latency is critical even if it means sacrificing a bit of accuracy.

-#### Tip 3: Avoid the state-of-the-art trap
+#### Tip 4: Avoid the state-of-the-art trap
 Models with "state-of-the-art"  performance  usually come directly from research.
 However researchers often only evaluate their models in academic settings using existing pre-defined datasets.

-The fact that a model has state-of-the-art performance in research does not mean that the model will be fast enough, or cheap enough *you* to implement.
-Similarly it doesn't mean it will has the same performance on *your data*.
+The fact that a model has state-of-the-art performance in research does not mean that the model will be fast enough, or cheap enough for *you* to implement.
+Similarly it doesn't mean it will have the same performance on *your data*.

 If there’s a solution that can solve your problem that is much cheaper and simpler than state-of-the-art models, use the simpler solution.

-#### Tip 4: Avoid the "classic ML is dead" trap
+#### Tip 5: Avoid the "classic ML is dead" trap
 Neural networks receive a lot of press these days.
 However, that doesn't mean that classical ML models are going away.
 Classical models are still vastly used in production, especially when latency or explainability are important.

 Additionally, it is not rare to see classical and neural models deployed in tandem.
 For example: